Erich Mielke: Support for paramilitary and terrorist groups

 During a 1979 visit to the GDR by senior PLO member Salah Khalaf, Mielke said, "We are paying great attention to the Palestine resistance and the other revolutionary forces fighting against the policies of the United States and against the provocations of the Israeli aggressor.
 Together with the Soviet Union and other socialist countries, we will do everything to support this just battle."

 With this in mind, Mielke ordered the Stasi to finance, arm, and train, "urban guerrillas," from numerous countries.
 According to former Stasi Colonel Rainer Wiegand, Mielke's ties to violent paramilitary groups were overseen by Markus Wolf and Department Three of the MfS-HVA.
 Members of the West German Baader-Meinhoff Group, the Chilean Manuel Rodríguez Patriotic Front, and Umkhonto we Sizwe, the paramilitary wing of the African National Congress, were brought to East Germany for training in the use of military hardware, insurgent tactics, and, "the leadership role of the Party."
-Similar treatment was meted out to Palestinians from the Popular Front for the Liberation of Palestine, Abu Nidal, and Black September.
+Similar training was given to Palestinians from the Popular Front for the Liberation of Palestine, Abu Nidal, and Black September.

 Other Stasi agents worked as military advisers to Soviet-backed African guerrilla organizations and the governments they later formed.
 They included the Namibian SWAPO and the Angolan MPLA during the South African Border War, the FRELIMO during the Mozambican War of Independence and civil war, and Robert Mugabe's ZANLA during the Rhodesian Bush War.

 Colonel Wiegand revealed that Mielke and Wolf provided bodyguards from the Stasi's counter-terrorism division for Venezuelan-born PLO terrorist Carlos the Jackal and Black September leader Abu Daoud during their visits to the GDR.
 Col. Wiegand had been sickened by the 1972 Munich massacre and was horrified that the GDR would treat the man who ordered it as an honored guest.
 When he protested, Wiegand was told that Abu Daoud was, "a friend of our country, a high-ranking political functionary," and that there was no proof that he was a terrorist.

 During the 1980s, Wiegand secretly blackmailed a Libyan diplomat into spying on his colleagues.
 Wiegand's informant told him that the La Belle bombing and other terrorist attacks against American and West German citizens were being planned at the Libyan Embassy in East Berlin.
 When Wiegand showed him a detailed report, Mielke informed the SED's Politburo, which ordered the Colonel to continue surveillance but not interfere with the plans of the Libyans.

 According to John Koehler, "Murder, kidnapping, extortion, bank robbery, and arson were felonies under the East German criminal code.
 However, if these offenses were committed under the banner of the 'anti-imperialist struggle,' the communist system would look the other way.
 Moreover, it had assigned the Stasi to make sure that terrorists were properly trained for murder and sowing mayhem.
-There was no limits to the East German regime's involvement with terrorism, so long as it could be ideologically justified."
+There were no limits to the East German regime's involvement with terrorism, so long as it could be ideologically justified."